 How do you like the idea of combining a red carpet experience with visiting a Christmas market?
 That’s possible in Arras, which hosts the biggest Christmas market in northern France.

-It’s held at the Grand Place, one of the city’s principal squares.
+The Arras Christmas market is held at the Grand Place, one of the city’s principal squares.
 For the duration of the Christmas market, which remains open until 30 December, the cobbles of the square are covered by a red carpet.
 It features 140 chalet-style stalls, a Ferris wheel, an ice rink, an old-fashioned carousel plus a 32-metre luge run.

 The seasonal event in Arras attracts a mixed audience of families, couples and groups of friends.
 Judging by several of the voices that I overheard, it’s already a proving a hit with visiting Britons.